'Facts are different from ideas: facts may not need to be cited, whereas ideas must always be cited.' - Academic Integrity at Princeton University

 Information taken from "When to Cite Sources." - Academic Integrity at Princeton University.
 N.p., n.d.
 Web.
 24 Apr.
 2013.

-Flying carpets, genii, lavish wealth.
-A mention of the Arabian Nights’ Entertainments captures our imagination with images that influence our perception of the Middle East today.
-Since the eighteenth century, the Arabian Nights’ has been one of the most influential literary works within the English cannon.
-British authors adapted its narrative structure, characters, and descriptions.
-This course will explore the story of these stories.
+Flying carpets, genii, shipwrecks.
+Since its publication into English, the Arabian Nights’ Entertainments has captivated readers and shaped imaginations.
+Over the course of the semester, we are going to ask why these stories have been so influential in British Literature.
 We will follow the twists and turns of figures like the genie, the sultan, and the adventurous seaman who move into British literature and settle in British thought and imagination.
-Exploring genres of the tale, the novel, poetry, and film, we will ask how these stories have been appropriated, constructed, adapted, and reinvented and how they participated in contemporary constructions of Otherness today..
+And as we explore these tales, we will ask how these stories have been appropriated, constructed, adapted, and reinvented and how they participated in contemporary representations of the Middle East and China.